A Communication-Latency-Aware Co-Simulation Platform for Safety and Comfort Evaluation of Cloud-Controlled ICVs: Experiment

 \subsection{Simulation Setup}

-\autoref{tab:sim_test_matrix} presents the simulation test matrix, comprising six conditions, defined by two PCM configurations (with and without PCM) and three latency profiles: no latency (NL), China latency (CL), Hungary latency (HL).
+\autoref{tab:sim_test_matrix} presents the simulation test matrix, comprising eight conditions, defined by two PCM configurations (with and without PCM) and four latency profiles: no latency (NL), China latency (CL), Hungary latency (HL), and abnormal latency (AL).

+AL is designed as a conservative abnormal-latency stress-test scenario, rather than as a direct reproduction of the full empirical latency distribution.
+Specifically, it is derived from the combined China and Hungary latency measurements by selecting samples above the 99th percentile, fitting a normal distribution to these tail data, and drawing latency from the truncated distribution $\mathcal{TN}(\mu, \sigma^2; [q_{99}, m_{\max}])$, where $q_{99}$ is the 99th-percentile latency and $m_{\max}$ is the observed maximum.
+In this way, all simulated delays fall within $[q_{99}, m_{\max}]$, and the AL case intentionally shifts probability mass toward the worst-case regime to emulate prolonged congestion or outage conditions, while still remaining fully consistent with the measured extremes.
+Such a tail-focused construction, based on the 99th-percentile latency, is consistent with previous studies that evaluate V2X and cloud-based planning and control performance under extreme abnormal conditions~\cite{coll2022end}.

 Each condition was evaluated under multiple initial configurations of the ego vehicle.
 These include five speeds and three lane positions, as summarized in~\autoref{tab:sim_test_matrix}.
 A simulation run refers to a complete run over the predefined scenario duration, which continues regardless of any collision occurrence.